Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Main results

 The results of Sections \ref{sec:phase_diagrams}, \ref{sec:spectral_properties} and \ref{res:interpretability} build on the theory of state evolution and approximate message passing algorithms \citep{donoho2009message,javanmard2013state,gerbelot2023graph}, whose formal guarantees hold in the high-dimensional limit $\neff,d\to\infty$ with fixed ratio $\neff/d$ and constant strength $\lambda$.
 In this regime, state evolution allows to characterize the asymptotic risk and the spectrum of the weights in both the neural networks models under consideration, both for the empirical risk minimizer and for the Bayes-optimal estimator (see Appendices \ref{app:sec:diagonal_derivation_rates} and \ref{app:quadratic}). \looseness=-1

 Non-rigorous analyses in the ridge regression literature have employed asymptotic formulas to estimate excess risk rates under source \& capacity conditions, recovering classical results while also identifying new regimes in striking agreement with finite-size numerical experiments \citep{bordelon2020spectrum,cui2021generalization,simon2023eigenlearning}.
 The validity of these formulas beyond proportional asymptotics was subsequently established through non-asymptotic multiplicative bounds, thereby placing these rates on rigorous grounds \citep{cheng2024dimension,misiakiewicz2024non,defilippis2024dimension}.
 Motivated by this line of work, we derive our results under an analogous assumption: namely, that the state evolution equations for LASSO and matrix compressed sensing remain valid beyond proportional asymptotics.
-This assumption is supported both by extensive numerical evidence, depicted in \Cref{fig:rates} and Appendices~\ref{app:sec:diagonal_derivation_rates},~\ref{app:numerical}, and by rigorous results on the convergence rates for the LASSO state evolution \citep{miolane2021distribution}. \Cref{fig:rates} also confirms the theoretical decay rates of the excess risk across all phases, with state evolution and simulations in excellent agreement (see Appendix~\ref{app:numerical} for details on the implementation).
+This assumption is supported both by extensive numerical evidence, depicted in \Cref{fig:rates} and Appendices~\ref{app:sec:diagonal_derivation_rates},~\ref{app:numerical}, and by rigorous results on the convergence rates for the LASSO state evolution \citep{miolane2021distribution}\footnote{However, we need to extend their results to finite sample analysis \citep{rush2018finite}}. \Cref{fig:rates} also confirms the theoretical decay rates of the excess risk across all phases, with state evolution and simulations in excellent agreement (see Appendix~\ref{app:numerical} for details on the implementation).
 Nonetheless, establishing non-asymptotic multiplicative bounds for LASSO and matrix compressed sensing remains a challenging open problem.
 Our results provide both motivation and supporting evidence for this direction, which we leave for future work.\looseness=-1